ycpcs/cs201-fall2016/labs/lab24.md

 **(1)** Find all books written by the author whose last name is specified.
 Return the books in the same form as the **TitleQuery** program.

-**(2)** Given the full (first and last) name of an author, a title, and an ISBN, insert the book into the database.
-The program should add a new tuple to the authors table if the author doesn't already exist.
-If the author does exist already, the program should use that author's **author\_id**.
+**(2)** For an existing author, given the full (first and last) name of an author, a title, and an ISBN, insert the book into the database.
+The program must first retrieve the existing author's **author\_id** before inserting the new book entry into the books table.

+**(3)** **CHALLENGE:** Add a book for an author that is not already in the database.
+In this case, the program must first add the new author to the authors table, and then retrieve the auto-generated **author\_id** for the new author, before inserting the new book into the database.
+Hint: This requires multiple steps: attempt to retrieve the **author_\id**.
+If the result set is empty, add the new author to the authors table.
+Then, retrieve the **author\_id** for the new author.
+Now you can insert the new book into the database.

 Use the SQL **insert** statement to insert the new tuple(s).